Build Your Author Website: The Front End of Your Website

 Keep it a brief, interesting summary introducing you to your readers.

-Consider creating a link to a press kit (an upcoming post) — where you control the information and know the information will be right!
+Consider creating a link to a press kit where you control the information (and know the information will be right!), an upcoming post, and links to any social media and author blogs.

 Assorted posts explore different About You pages, including: